Cray-HPE/docs-csm/operations/image_management/Create_UAN_Boot_Images.md

     ncn-m001# cray cfs sessions describe uan-config-PRODUCT_VERSION --format json | jq
     ```

-19. |PREPARE UAN BOOT SESSION TEMPLATES|
+### Prepare UAN Boot Session Templates

-20. Retrieve the xnames of the UAN nodes from the Hardware State Manager \(HSM\).
+19. Retrieve the xnames of the UAN nodes from the Hardware State Manager \(HSM\).

     These xnames are needed for Step 20.